-The random version of this theorem was obtained by Balogh, Butterfield, Hu and Lenz~\cite{balogh2016mantel}.
-Let $G^3(n,p)$ be the random $3$-uniform hypergraph on vertex set $[n] \ce \{1,\ldots, n\}$, where each triple in $\b{[n]}{3}$ is included in $G^3(n,p)$ with probability $p$ independently of each other.
-Note that when $p$ is very small, then $G^3(n,p)$ itself is tripartite and hence $F_5$-free with high probability.
-Therefore, the interesting case is when $p$ is large enough.
-In~\cite{balogh2016mantel}, it was proved that when $p > K \ln n /n$ for some large constant $K$, every maximum $F_5$-free subhypergraph of $G^3(n, p)$ is~w.h.p.~tripartite, and it was conjectured that it should be enough to require $p > C \sqrt{\ln n} /n$ for some large constant $C$.
+The random version of this theorem was first studied by Balogh, Butterfield, Hu, and Lenz~\cite{balogh2016mantel}.
+Let $G^3(n,p)$ be the random $3$-uniform hypergraph on vertex set $[n] \ce \{1,2,\ldots, n\}$, where each triple is included with probability $p$ independently of each other.
+Note that when $p$ is very small, $G^3(n,p)$ itself is tripartite and hence $F_5$-free~w.h.p.
+Therefore, the interesting case is when $p$ is sufficiently large.
+In~\cite{balogh2016mantel}, it was proved that if $p > K \ln n /n$ for some large constant $K$, then~w.h.p.~every maximum $F_5$-free subhypergraph of $G^3(n, p)$ is tripartite, and it was conjectured that it suffices to require only $p > C \sqrt{\ln n} /n$ for some large constant $C$.
 In this paper, we verify this conjecture.
-Note that this is best possible up to the constant factor, as it was also shown in~\cite{balogh2016mantel} that when $p = 0.1 \sqrt{\ln n}/n$, then~w.h.p.~there is a maximum $F_5$-free subhypergraph of $G^3(n, p)$ that is not tripartite.
+This is best possible up to the constant factor, as it was also shown in~\cite{balogh2016mantel} that when $p = 0.1 \sqrt{\ln n}/n$, then~w.h.p.~there is a maximum $F_5$-free subhypergraph of $G^3(n, p)$ that is not tripartite.

-\begin{theorem} There exists a constant $C>0$ such that, for every $p > C \sqrt{\ln n}/n$, ~w.h.p.~every maximum $F_5$-free subhypergraph of $G^3(n,p)$ is tripartite. \end{theorem}
+\begin{theorem} There exists a constant $C>0$ such that if $p > C \sqrt{\ln n}/n$, then~w.h.p.~every maximum $F_5$-free subhypergraph of $G^3(n,p)$ is tripartite. \end{theorem}

-Our approach will follow the general structure of~\cite{balogh2016mantel}.
+Our approach will follow the general structure of the proof of the main result of~\cite{balogh2016mantel}.
 Several key lemmas are improved and adapted for this smaller $p$.
-We trust that the new ideas used in our proof could be useful for solving other problems when one of the tasks in the proof is to beat the union bound.
+In particular, in~\cite{balogh2016mantel}, an easier version of codegree concentration was proved using Chernoff's bound with the larger $p$.
+Here, for the smaller $p$, we need a stronger statement, not only using Chernoff's bound (cf. Lemmas~\ref{lem::lemma5p} and~\ref{lem::lemma5pn}).
+As typical with the probabilistic method, one must fight to avoid applying the union bound when the concentration is not strong enough.
+This is the most challenging and technical part of the proof, see Remarks~\ref{rem::maindiff} and~\ref{rem::lnlnnintheproof} for more details on that.
+We trust that the new ideas used in the proof could be useful for other problems when one has to beat the union bound.

+The rest of the paper is structured as follows.
 In Section~\ref{sec::Pre}, we will introduce the notation and lemmas needed.
 In Section~\ref{sec::Pro}, we give the proof of Theorem~\ref{thm::main}.